 Why does leading still feel so heavy ?

-"Take our Leadership Blind Spot Assessment to see where your leadership is out of alignment and creating unnecessary drag."
+"Take our Leadership Blind Spot Assessment to see where your leadership is creating unnecessary drag."

 Why This Matters

-Leadership often feels harder than it should because small amounts of performance friction build up over time.
-That friction absorbs partner time, slows decision-making, and increases rework.
+Leadership often feels harder than it should because blind spots create small performance frictions that compound over time.
+The friction absorbs partner time, slows decision-making, and increases rework.

 Left unchecked performance friction becomes a firm wide risk not because people aren’t capable, but because leadership impact isn’t being tested.
 Most partners don’t lack clarity or intent.
 They lack accurate feedback loops.